hartenthaler/hh_extended_family/docs/architecture.md

 Issue #208 adds person-level Degree metadata without changing which people are selected or how family parts classify them.
 Following WikiTree, a parent, child, partner, full sibling, or half sibling is one Degree away.
 Parent-child edges count as one step regardless of biological, adoptive, foster, RADA, or other pedigree linkage.
 Step-siblings have no direct sibling edge and are reached through parent, partner, and child in three steps.

 Each rendered person may carry a sorted list of Degree values because distinct shortcut-free paths can lead from the proband to the same person; repeated values are retained for distinct paths (for example `3, 3, 5`).
 A path is retained only if it is induced: no two non-adjacent people within that path have a direct relationship edge.
 This removes detours such as mother → spouse → daughter when mother and daughter are directly related, while preserving a genuinely different longer chain that has no shortcut within the chain.
 The label tooltip lists those paths and labels every edge with its relationship.
 Summary rows count a person once per Degree even when several paths have that same Degree; Degree 0 contains the proband.
 People in each row are sorted by their path, then birth date, then name, so branches remain together.
 Label and table have independent administrator settings and both default to visible.
+Degree paths are calculated for all rendered people so that additional partner-chain people retain their labels.
+The Degree-shell rows, however, are restricted to `collectAllIndividuals()`, which is the authoritative membership set and respects `countPartnerChainsToTotal`.

 English uses **Degree**.
 German translations use **Entfernungsschritte**, not **Grad**, because canon law defines degrees differently.